Ezeuju/laptechx/README.md

-This is an eccommerce website built on react
+This is an eccommerce website built on React